MGriot/VisualAnalyzer/docs/WORKFLOW.md

 4.  **Training Images**: Place the images that will be used to calculate the target color range in the `dataset/training_images/` directory.
 5.  **Analysis Images**: Place the images you want to analyze into the `samples/` directory.

 *Tip: The "Manage Dataset" tab in the main GUI provides a "File Placer" tool to help you copy and rename these files into the correct locations.
-This tool will also provide **instant validation** for the `default_color_checker_reference.png` file, confirming if its patches can be automatically detected.*
+This tool also provides **instant validation** for the `default_color_checker_reference.png` file, confirming if its patches can be automatically detected.*

 ### Step 3: Update Project Configuration